EpicRobot9/JarvisAIWebsite/docs/ENV.md

 Notes:
 - For production, set strong SESSION_SECRET and use HTTPS terminated at a proxy.
 - Disable SEED_DB after initial bootstrap.
 - Users may override OpenAI/ElevenLabs keys client-side.
 The frontend will attach headers `x-openai-key` and `x-elevenlabs-key` to STT/TTS requests if present.
+When a custom ElevenLabs key is provided, the frontend will also send `x-elevenlabs-voice-id` if set in Settings; otherwise, the backend uses the default project voice.